Caputo's Market + Deli

 Family owned and locally operated, Caputo’s Market + Deli is a staple of the Salt Lake food scene.
 They’re nationally recognized for their expertise in cheese and chocolate, but their website didn’t reflect the craftsmanship and breadth of knowledge behind their products.
 An outdated and inefficient eCommerce experience prevented them from achieving further growth.

-Caputo’s asked to overhaul their entire website.
+Caputo’s asked the Contravent team to overhaul their entire website.
 They hoped to bring the warmth of their vibrant customer community to their online experience and needed to improve the usability of their eCommerce section.
-They also expressed serious frustration with a broken backend system that failed to accurately track product inventory and class registrations.After conducting stakeholder interviews, we had a clear understanding of Caputo’s pain points and business needs.
+They also expressed serious frustration with a broken backend system that failed to accurately track product inventory and class registrations.After conducting stakeholder interviews, our team had a clear understanding of Caputo’s pain points and business needs.
 Our team discussed adding new content to the site and restructuring the global navigation.
 First, we wanted to gain insight to how customer interpreted both existing and new content categories.
 To begin, I developed a card sorting exercise to understand how customers categorized the eCommerce product categories and the new content offerings we were considering for the website.
 We recruited 46 participants to complete the exercise from Caputo’s mailing list.

 The results were telling: The card sort results showed that users struggled with industry specific terms, such as 'Meet Your Monger' and 'See the Cheese Cave.'
 Users seemed to struggle with the overall number of categories, and the marketing categories, like 'Caputo's At Home' and 'Cravings—Monthly Products.'